Two-dopant origin of competing stripe and pair formation in Hubbard and $t$-$J$ models: Discussion

-\ignorespacesafterend Notably, a superconductor formed from the tightly bound pairs we identify would be expected to behave BEC-like, which is not believed to be the case for the cuprates~\cite{Sous2023-AbsenceBCSBECCrossover}.
+\ignorespacesafterend Notably, a superconductor formed from the tightly bound pairs we identify would be expected to behave BEC-like, which has been argued not to be the case for the cuprates~\cite{Sous2023-AbsenceBCSBECCrossover}.
 Thus, while numerical studies demonstrate superconducting correlations on the electron-doped side of the Fermi-Hubbard and $t$-$J$ models, we speculate that these models may feature a different kind of superconductivity compared to the materials they aim to describe, necessitating further studies. \\ Our finding that pairing and stripe formation are present on the single-pair level puts their competition within reach of simplified effective theories.
 We believe that such a theory could be constructed by complementing our ground-state results with alternative approaches~\cite{Wang2015-OriginStrongDispersion, Carleo2017-SolvingQuantumManybodya, Bermes2024-MagneticPolaronsLinear} which can give access to pair spectra.
 Additionally, quantum simulation experiments have emerged as a powerful tool for probing microscopic physics, having direct access to multi-point correlations at system sizes intractable by numerics.
 In recent years, local charge and magnetic structures of dopants have been observed and interpreted in terms of a geometric string picture~\cite{Chiu2019-StringPatternsDoped, Koepsell2021-MicroscopicEvolutionDopeda, Bohrdt2019-ClassifyingSnapshotsDoped} and efforts are ongoing to reach the low temperatures needed to observe pairing and eventually superconducting correlations.
-In this regard, the binding energies presented in this work indicate that experimental setups working in the $t$-$J$ Hilbert space~\cite{Homeier2024-AntiferromagneticBosonicMathbit, Carroll2024-ObservationGeneralizedTJ} are at an advantage due to the absence of doublon-hole pairs. \\ \\ \textbf{Data Availability}\\ The data presented in the figures of the main text is available at \url{https://github.com/TizianBlatz/pairing_structure_FH_tJ}.\\ \\ \textbf{Acknowledgments}\\ We are very grateful to Pit Bermes, Timothy J. Harris, Lukas Homeier, Christopher Roth, and Steven R. White for fruitful discussions and insights.
-All DMRG calculations were performed using the SyTeN toolkit developed and maintained by C. Hubig, F. Lachenmaier, N.-O. Linden, T. Reinhard, L. Stenzel, A. Swoboda, M. Grundner, S. Mardazad, F. Pauw, and S. Paeckel.
-Information is available at \url{https://syten.eu}.
-This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy—EXC-2111—390814868 and by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement number 948141).
-The work was supported by grant INST 86/1885-1 FUGG of the German Research Foundation (DFG). \FloatBarrier
+In this regard, the binding energies presented in this work indicate that experimental setups working in the $t$-$J$ Hilbert space~\cite{Homeier2024-AntiferromagneticBosonicMathbit, Carroll2024-ObservationGeneralizedTJ} are at an advantage due to the absence of doublon-hole pairs.